luiscarlosgph/how-to/tuya/README.md

 The DPS is usually `20`, but you have to run this script to verify that it is indeed `20` and the Tuya device is accessible.

-3. Install the following HACS package in Home Assistant: [hass-localtuya](https://github.com/xZetsubou/hass-localtuya)
+5. If not already installed, install the following HACS package in Home Assistant: [hass-localtuya](https://github.com/xZetsubou/hass-localtuya)

-4. Go to the `Local Tuya' integration -> `Configure` -> `Add new device`, and fill the details that we have gathered above to create your new device.
+6. Go to the `Local Tuya' integration -> `Configure` -> `Add new device`, and fill the details that we have gathered above to create your new device.